-To reduce occurrences, avoid kissing when the blisters are visible; don’t squeeze or scrape the blister; wash your hands thoroughly before touching someone else; and use UV sunscreen on your lips before spending time in the sun.
+Avoid kissing when there are obvious blisters; don’t pinch or scrape the blister; properly wash your hands before touching others; and apply UV lip protection before spending time in the sun.

 Cold sores begin as small red circular swellings that usually ulcerate [rupture] within a day, after which they become white, surrounded by reddish inflammation.
 They last 8-10 days.
 As open sores, they can be very painful to the touch.
 Cold sores afflict about 20% of the population.
 Their cause has yet to be discovered, although they appear to breakout more in stressful situations, from getting a small “nick” in the skin [mucous membrane] or from foods such as citrus fruits and tomatoes.
 While they can occur in very young children, they are usually first seen between the ages of 10-20.
 It’s not uncommon for them to erupt 3-4 times a year, but they occur less frequently or stop all together in adults.

 When experiencing canker sores, avoid rough textured or spicy foods that will irritate them.
 Try not to touch them with eating utensils or your toothbrush.
 Apply ointment that contains a topical anesthetic or some other active ingredient that will relieve the irritation.

 Cold Sore Treatment:

 With an advanced dental laser, Dr. Nugent can “zap” the cold sore.
 The laser energy deactivates the virus.
 When you feel the itching and burning of an upcoming cold sore call our office ASAP!!
 We will get you in and Dr. Nugent can use a laser to prevent the cold sore from developing.
 If you have an active cold sore we can still help.
 The laser will deactivate the virus and you will begin the healing stage.
 Don’t live with embarrassing cold sores.